I don’t know about you, but when the weather gets cold, all I want to do is curl up inside with a hot drink and a bowl of one of my favorite soups.

-I’ve always loved soup and sandwich combos.
-It always seems to hit the spot.
+I’ve always loved a good soup and sandwich combo.
+It seems to hit the spot every time.

 That’s why these Temp-tations Woodland Sets caught my attention.
 They come with a matching bowl and a plate that will make your meal look like it came straight from a local café!

 You can’t eat soup without spoons!
 And while I’m sure you already have some in your household, these Hand Stamped Spoons might be too cute to resist.
-Stamped with “thankful,” “grateful” and “blessed,” they’re a good reminder to show some gratitude when things get tough.
+You can even customize them to say whatever you’d like!